kubernetes/community/contributors/guide/README.md

 ## GitHub workflow

-To check out code to work on, please refer to [this guide](/contributors/devel/development.md#workflow).
+To check out code to work on, please refer to [this guide](/github-workflow.md).

-_Improvements needed_

-* move github workflow into its own file in this folder.

 ## Open a Pull Request